Giants' Saquon Barkley deletes all Instagram posts except Kobe Bryant picture following devastating Week 2 injury

 Hopes were high for Barkley after his 1,003 rushing yards, 6 touchdowns last season

-A tough loss against the Chicago Bears on Sunday was made worse for New York Giants’ fans after reports suggested that Saquon Barkley could possibly miss the remainder of the season with a suspected torn ACL.
+A tough loss against the Chicago Bears on Sunday was made worse for New York Giants’ fans after initial reports suggested that Saquon Barkley could possibly miss the remainder of the season with a suspected torn ACL.

 Barkley is no stranger to injury but his latest seemed to spark something within the 23-year-old running back.